 In fact, several people we interviewed acknowledged an element of privilege in the implementation of open educational practices.
-Faculty members in well-resourced, 4-year institutions with greater autonomy and whose students accustomed to more unstructured, generative learning activities can enjoy significant advantages in using open educational practices compared to their community college colleagues.
+Faculty members in well-resourced, 4-year institutions with greater autonomy and whose students may be more accustomed to unstructured, generative learning activities can enjoy significant advantages in using open educational practices compared to their community college colleagues.

 At the same time, community college contexts provide some advantages for adopting open educational practices.

 Community colleges are designed to be open and accessible for all students, and their roots in local communities can give faculty a better understanding of their students’ lives and backgrounds.
 Faculty members understand that cost saving and easy access to OER materials are important benefits for students from low-income backgrounds who make up a large share of community college enrollment.

 Further, compared to faculty in 4-year institutions, community college faculty are typically expected to focus more on teaching and less on research.
 As one community college practitioner told us, the primary jobs of community college faculty “are teaching and learning, innovating in the classroom, and figuring out ways to improve student success, and we have the freedom to do that.”

 Looking ahead in our study